-Chelsea Saeland - Program Coordinator
+Chelsea Saeland - Program Manager

 Chelsea grew up in a small farming community of 500 in California's Central Valley.
 Her love of nature started when she would visit her uncles up in Oregon and they taught Chelsea and her siblings how to read a map and compass.
 In 2010, Chelsea joined the California Conservation Corps and had the opportunity to be part of the 2011 Kings Canyon Backcountry Crew.
 After her backcountry season, she was offered an internship to work with the 2012 backcountry crews in the San Jacinto Mountains in Southern California.
 For 7 months she helped with the food purchasing, packing and daily crew life of 4 different crews.
 From there it was time to leave the CCC.
 Chelsea went on to teach at a 6th grade outdoor school and do some traveling.
 By 2014, she came back as a supervisor for the Fortuna Center.
 During that time, the Backcountry Program was always in her mind, so she became a Backcountry Supervisor in 2017 in Yosemite, and again in 2018 in Kings Canyon.
-Now, in 2019, Chelsea has taken on a new role as the Backcountry Trails Program Coordinator.
+From 2019 to 2022, Chelsea served as the Backcountry Trails Program Coordinator, and she is now taking on the role of Program Manager in 2023.